HScheiber/STAT545-hw-Scheiber-Hayden/README.md

 - The main website for STAT 545 created by that repository is found [here.](http://stat545.com/ "STAT 545 Main Webpage")
 - The Slack webpage for STAT 545 is found [here.](https://stat545-2017.slack.com "STAT 545 Slack Webpage")

+# ---------------------

+Thanks for visiting my repository!
+I'll leave you with a quote that has stuck with me over the years:

+> I mean, they say you die twice.
+One time when you stop breathing and a second time, a bit later on, when somebody says your name for the last time.

+  \- Banksy